tonikv/citybike-server/README.md

 ## Endpoints

-- `GET /` - Welcome message and list of available routes
 -   `GET /stations/all` - Retrieves information about all bike stations
 -   `GET /stations/byFID/:fid` - Retrieves information about a specific bike station by its FID
 -   `GET /journeys/sorted/:param1/:param2/:param3/:param4` - Retrieves information about bike journeys sorted by certain parameters

 ## Database